fsikandar/mas712-spring2018/index.md

             The course is organized around the “Four P’s of Creative Learning”: Projects, Passion, Peers, and Play.
 Through hands-on activities and discussions, we will explore strategies for supporting interest-driven, project-based, collaborative approaches to learning.
         </p>
         <p class="lead">
-            Note that this course is not a general survey of innovative learning technologies.
-Rather, it explores the idea of “creative learning” by focusing on a small set of case studies, drawn primarily from work in the Lifelong Kindergarten research group (most notably, the Scratch programming language and online community).
-Similarly, the primary readings will come from a draft version of the book Lifelong Kindergarten, to be published later this year.
+            Note that this course is not a general survey of learning approaches and learning technologies.
+Rather, it explores the idea of “creative learning” by focusing on a small set of case studies, drawn primarily from work in the Lifelong Kindergarten research group at the MIT Media Lab.
+Excerpts from Mitchel Resnick’s new book Lifelong Kindergarten will serve as core readings in the class.
         </p>
     </div>
     <div class="col-4">